 agents is another important metric that impacts the performance of most Unified

 Groups or Precision Queues Per Agent

 skill groups or precision queues per agent (which is independent of the total

-number of skills per system) has significant effects on the CTI OS and Finesse
+number of skills per system) significantly affects the following:

 group) statistics are updated on the Finesse Desktop at 10-second intervals.

 The Finesse Desktop also supports a fixed number of queue statistics fields.

 These fields cannot be changed.